Black cat: Superstition, folklore, bringer of good or bad luck

 Casting call for black cats, Los Angeles, 1961.
 The studio was seeking cats for the Roger Corman movie Tales of Terror.

 Black cats are often a symbol of Halloween or witchcraft.

-In the present day many Westerners, including Christian clergy, have black cats as pets, and very few people attach superstitions to them anymore.
+Black cats have been historically considered bad luck in Europe.
+Their association with witchcraft likely comes from the Vox in Rama where Pope Gregory IX describes a demonic ritual involving a black cat.

 Sailors considering a "ship's cat" would want a black one because it would bring good luck.
 Sometimes, fishermen's wives would keep black cats at home too, in the hope that they would be able to use their influence to protect their husbands at sea.

 In the folklore of Chiloé of southern Chile, black cats are an important element that is needed when treasure hunting for the treasure of the carbunclo.

 In Japan, black cats are good luck and are associated with Maneki-neko.
 Scottish culture associates black cats with prosperity and the goddess Brigid.
 In Latvia, black cats on farms mean prosperity and a good harvest.
 In Italy black cats mean upcoming good luck.
 In Germany, a black cat walking left to right is good luck.
 In Thailand, black cats are considered auspicious and bring prosperity to their owners.
 According to the Tamra Maew, a guidebook to cats from the Ayutthaya period, there are as many as nine breeds of black cats.

 In the early days of television in the United States, many stations located on VHF channel 13 used a black cat as a mascot in order to make sport of being located on an "unlucky" channel number.